kojoidrissa/python_testing/testing_python_intro/outline.rst

     -  Unittest vs Unittest2
 -  Nose vs Nose2
 -  Pytest
--  I'll focus on Python3 tools
+-  I'll focus on Python3 tools cuz that's the future.

 Doctest: your first step into testing AND documentation
 -------------------------------------